 Spring is right around the corner, and folks that means its home improvement time.
 Were you disappointed by your heating bill using a furnace?
 Or did you struggle with your fireplace all season long?
-There are so many modernizations available for fireplaces to make them more efficient, send heat further in the room, and much more, which you may want to look into this season while you are working on other parts of your home.
+There are so many modernizations available for fireplaces to make them more efficient.
+It can also help send heat further in the room, and much more.
+You may want to look into this season while you are working on other parts of your home.

-Its true although it may seem counter-intuitive, some fireplace are actually so inefficient that they lose more heat up the flue system than they emit into the room.
+It’s true although it may seem counter-intuitive, some fireplaces are actually so inefficient that they lose more heat up the flue system than they emit into the room.
 Extreme cases can actually cause a 20% heat loss!
-Imagine factoring in an extra 20% to your heating bill from this winter, or more importantly factoring out 20%.
+Imagine factoring in an extra 20% to your heating bill from this winter, or more importantly, factoring out 20%.
 Everyone wants lower energy bills, and achieving a lower heating bill next winter is as easy as taking some of the suggestions listed below.

 Glass Doors display, at Bromwell Fireplace shop in Cincinnati, just an amazing store to visit and shop at!

 Similarly, the installation of a fireplace fireback is another relatively small price to pay for increased fireplace efficiency.
-These firebacks can be highly decorative or very simple and can be made of stainless steel or a more expensive, decorative cast iron.
+These firebacks can be highly decorative or very simple.
+They can be made of stainless steel or a more expensive, decorative cast iron.
 Firebacks are simply set in the fireplace behind the grate and amplify the radiant heat from the fire into the room, more so than the firebox wall would.
-Some manufacturer’s cite huge efficiency increases with the installation of their product, most of which are noticeable immediately after installation.
+Some manufacturers cite huge efficiency increases with the installation of their product, most of which are noticeable immediately after installation.

 Fireplace Tool Set

-Some people might not think of efficiency of burning as including the stoking and care of the fire before and after the fire burns, but technically speaking if you can decrease your time spent handling the ashes, etc., that makes the fireplace a more efficient heating method because it provides heat in a shorter period of time.
-A nice tool set will aid in ash removal and stoking the fire so it burns to its maximum potential.
+Some people might not think of the efficiency of burning as including the stoking and care of the fire before and after the fire burns.
+Technically speaking if you can decrease your time spent handling the ashes, etc., that makes the fireplace a more efficient heating method.
+This is because it provides heat in a shorter period of time.
+A nice toolset will aid in ash removal and stoking the fire so it burns to its maximum potential.

 Options to Discuss with a Professional

-You also want to consider carefully if your fireplace has an odor when its raining or humid outside or if you feel cold air when the wind is blowing.
-In these cases you’ll want to install a top sealing damper, also called a chimney damper cap to close the chimney off at the top when your chimney is not in use.
+You also want to consider carefully if your fireplace has an odor when it’s raining or humid outside.
+Another thing to consider is if you feel cold air when the wind is blowing.
+In these cases you’ll want to install a top sealing damper, also called a chimney damper http://220.127.116.11/wp-content/uploads/2011/02/fireplace-smoke-stains.jpgcap to close the chimney off at the top when your chimney is not in use.

-Finally, a clean chimney is the most efficient version of your chimney without any other alterations because a clean chimney provides for the best draft (besides being more safe for burning).
-Having your chimney serviced and swept regularly will provide you with the opportunity to discuss options discussed above with a professional as well as make sure there aren’t any ongoing problems with your chimney.
+Finally, a clean chimney is the most efficient version of your chimney without any other alterations.
+This is because a clean chimney provides for the best draft (besides being safer for burning).
+Having your chimney serviced and swept regularly will provide you with the opportunity to discuss options discussed above with a professional.
+It also makes sure there aren’t any ongoing problems with your chimney.